JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 1st frame | `u_mouse.zw > 0`
 mouse up | `u_mouse.zw < 0`

 Only the mouse position is needed, which can be extracted with swizzling.
-To mouse position in clip space can be established by creating a new vector and appliyng the same transformation as the `uv` coordinates:
+The mouse position in clip space can be established by creating a new vector and applying the same transformation as the `uv` coordinates:

 ```glsl
 void main() {